cloudmesh-community/book/chapters/devops/devops.md

   Perspective.
 ISBN 978-0134049847.

-A helpful ven diagram for visualizing the important aspects that DevOps tries to address is depicted in +@fig:devops-ven
+A helpful ven diagram for visualizing the important aspects that DevOps tries to address is depicted in @fig:devops-ven

 ![Wikipedia Ven Diagram about DevOps](images/devops-ven.png){#fig:devops-ven}